xmatters/xm-labs-sitescope/README.md

 ## xMatters set up
 ### Create a REST user account
 * **First Name:** SiteScope
 * **Last Name:** Rest Web Service
 * **User ID:** sitescope
 * **Roles:** REST Web Service User

 ### Assign permissions to the Communication Plan, Form, and Endpoint
+1. Communication Plan
+      * From within the Developer tab, select the Edit drop-down menu for the SiteScope communication plan
+      * From the Edit drop-down menu, select Access Permissions
+      * From within Access Permissions, add the xMatters REST User created

+2. Form
-1. On the Communication Plans page, click the Edit drop-down menu for the SiteScope communication plan then select Access Permissions, and then add the xMatters REST User created.
+      * From within the Developer tab, select the Edit drop-down menu for the SiteScope communication plan
+      * From the Edit drop-down menu, select Forms
+      * From within Forms, select the Web Service drop-down menu for the SiteScope form
+      * From within Web Service drop-down menu, select Sender Permissions
+      * From within Sender Permissions, add the xMatters REST User created

+3. Endpoint
-2. On the Communication Plans page, click the Edit drop-down menu for the SiteScope communication plan then select Forms.
-Click the Web Service drop-down menu for the SiteScope form, select Sender Permissions, and then add the xMatters REST User created.
+      * From within the Developer tab, select the Edit drop-down menu for the SiteScope communication plan
+      * From the Edit drop-down menu, select Integration Builder
-3. From within the Forms page, click the Integration Builder tab, select Edit Endpoints, and then add the xMatters REST User created.
+      * From within the Integration Builder tab, select Edit Endpoints
+      * From within Edit Endpoints, add the xMatters REST User created

 ## HP SiteScope